 - for a condition that arose after arrival into New Zealand, OR became, or without treatment would have become, acutely exacerbated after arrival.

-The UK Reciprocal Health Agreement does not cover UK permanent residents.
+The UK Reciprocal Health Agreement is restricted to UK citizens and does not cover UK permanent residents.

 When receiving services under the reciprocal agreement, a person may not enrol with a Primary Health Organisation (PHO).
 They should get the same health subsidies as a New Zealand citizen visiting a general practitioner as a casual patient, if the medical practitioner has decided the condition needs prompt attention.
 They may register with a GP, and should be allocated a NHI number if they do not already have one.